Position: Vocational Rehabilitation Specialist, Canadian Veterans Vocational Rehabilitation Services (CVVRS) – Full time (35 hours per week)

 - Able to travel when required

-Compensation for this role is competitive with industry standards.
-March of Dimes Canada offers a comprehensive benefits package, to meet individual and family needs, and a Defined Contribution Pension Plan to its employees.
+Compensation for this role is $59,000.76 per year, with three weeks vacation.
+March of Dimes Canada offers a comprehensive benefits package to its employees.

 March of Dimes Canada is committed to a workforce that is reflective of the diverse populations that we serve.
 We welcome applications from qualified individuals from all backgrounds.
 In accordance with the Accessibility for Ontarians with Disabilities Act (AODA), and accessibility standards across Canada, March of Dimes Canada will provide accommodations to job applicants with disabilities throughout the recruitment process.
 If you require any accommodations, please notify us and we will work with you to meet your needs.
 We are committed to a selection process and work environment that is inclusive, equitable and accessible.